JamesSkemp/words/content/post/tutorial-aspnet-c-sharp-wcf-webhttp-service-with-jquery-part-3-pulling-json-with-jquery.md

 +++
-title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Part 3 - Pulling JSON with jQuery" summary = "In this tutorial, leading up to a WCF WebHttp service that can be queried with jQuery, we complete our tutorial by modifying the WCF service to return JSON data to jQuery requests, and output that information to users." draft = false comments = true date = "2010-06-25T08:00:00-05:00"
+title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Part 3 - Pulling JSON with jQuery" description = "In this tutorial, leading up to a WCF WebHttp service that can be queried with jQuery, we complete our tutorial by modifying the WCF service to return JSON data to jQuery requests, and output that information to users." draft = false comments = true date = "2010-06-25T08:00:00-05:00"